Tony Granato: New York Rangers

-After high school, Granato was drafted by the New York Rangers in the sixth round, 120th overall, in the 1982 NHL Entry Draft.
+After high school, Granato was drafted by the New York Rangers in the sixth round, 120th overall, in the 1982 NHL entry draft.
 After a college career at the University of Wisconsin–Madison, Granato made an immediate impact in his first season with the Rangers in 1988–89, leading the team in goals scored (36), which still stands as the team record for goals by a rookie.
 In what Rangers at the time called "the biggest [deal] in club history", Granato was traded with teammate Tomas Sandström to the Los Angeles Kings on January 20, 1990, in exchange for center Bernie Nicholls.

 Los Angeles Kings

-Granato continued to be a prolific goal scorer with the Kings and was a key player in their run to the 1993 Stanley Cup Finals, contributing 17 points over the course of the playoffs.
+Granato continued to be a prolific goal scorer with the Kings and was a key player in their run to the 1993 Stanley Cup Final, contributing 17 points over the course of the playoffs.
 During a February 9, 1994, game in Los Angeles, Granato, after receiving a hard hit from the Chicago Blackhawks' Neil Wilkinson, retaliated by hitting Wilkinson in the head with a two-handed slash.
 Granato was subsequently suspended by the NHL for 15 games.
 As of 2012, this was the seventh-longest suspension in NHL history.
 On January 25, 1996, Granato suffered a serious head injury in a game against the Hartford Whalers that resulted in a bleeding on the left lobe of his brain.
 He underwent surgery and although there was speculation he would not play again, he returned to the ice in the 1996–97 NHL season after signing with the San Jose Sharks as a free agent.